 That’s what I said.
 I said it three times.
 I said it fast.
 Sheila didn’t deserve those crude remarks.
 In fact, she was the most loyal companion I ever had.
 She knows I’m just jealous of her career writing tongue twisters.
 She sells seashells by the seashore was her first big break.
 I never liked that one personally, but that’s the one most people still talk about.
 There are not enough homophones in that one.
 And the premise is dry.
 I’ve never been even slightly interested in beach life.
 I’ve gone a few times, and I always get sunburnt.
 And I definitely don’t collect seashells.
 I thought they were called sand shells anyways.
 So we were fighting, and I said my tongue twister three times fast, and she got quiet all of a sudden.
 She looked me dead in the eyes, but that look was like a living dragon breathing fire down my neck.
 When she stares at me in silence with that look of a warrior, I know I’ve done something wrong.
 When I do something right, she high-fives me and buys me candy.
 We were arguing about the jingle her dishwasher makes.
 I said it sounds like a Christmas song; Sheila said it sounds like the ice cream truck.
 Whenever we get into arguments of these sorts, we remain calm.
 This afternoon was different.
 I probably lost my temper because it was an abnormally humid day, and the humidity effortlessly moved inside the apartment.
 More likely it was due to my extreme jealousy.
 She ended her silence by telling me she was ashamed, not that I called her a whore, but that I used a short tongue twister that must be said three times fast.
 She always hated those: Which witch is which, six sticky skeletons, fresh fried fish.
 “You’re a hack,” she told me.
 She thought the three times fast tongue twisters were cheap and easy to come up with.
 Her colleague became famous before Sheila because of those, so I think she might be jealous, too.
 She secretly tried to publish a three times fast tongue twister under a pseudonym, but she had no success.
 Her tongue twister was “squiggly squiggles” and her editor told her there were “too many squiggles, not enough umpf.”
 After the fight, Sheila left me.
 I’m not sure why.
 The jealousy had something to do with it perhaps.
 She mentioned one time how she would rather be with anybody else, but I’m pretty sure she was sleep talking.
 I started going through the things she left behind.
 There was a big blue binder of old writings in the attic.
 Scribbles on notebooks.
 Large cardboard cutouts that said things like I saw a kitten eating chicken in the kitchen.
 That one was from her diary but would have made her a great deal of cash I’m sure.
 The previous diary entry read I’m deeply depressed, and I’m starting to think my job is meaningless.
 Sheila and I had been together two full days, so I needed some time to sulk.
 I’m sure she’s doing well.
 I’m sure I’ll be okay, too.
 You get a job, find someone to complain about it, then find someone else who listens better.
 I guess that’s life.
 I just finished reading I Am Malala and the only thing I can remember is that she likes playing Connect Four.

 I am a huge fan of Connect Four.
 I win most the time, and I am eager to challenge Malala to a game one day.
 She’ll look at me with a mischievous smile and say, “check mate,” but she won’t notice that I actually have the winning move, so I’ll say, “The sun is setting,” as I connect my fourth token.
-She’ll look up at me and ask why I said that, and I’ll explain that the token falling into place sort of look like a setting sun.
+She’ll look up at me and ask why I said that, and I’ll explain that the token falling into place sort of looks like a setting sun.
 She’ll tell me “that’s not funny” and I’ll say “I never said it was.
-You’re distracting from my victory.”
-She’s a good sport so we’ll clean up together and grab some lunch.
+Now let me enjoy my victory.”
+She’s a good sport so we’ll clean up together and grab some lunch downtown.
 As I imagined this scenario, I started to question my reading comprehension skills.
 I had just finished an incredible book about Malala’s journey in Swat Valley and how she overcame intense oppression and bullets from the Taliban.
 And all I could think about was Connect Four.
 I thought really hard and tried to remember what else had happened in this amazing book.
-Again, I started thinking about Connect Four, but I caught myself, and patted myself on the back for being so aware.
+Again, I started thinking about Connect Four, but I caught myself, and patted myself on the back for being so self-aware.
 I thought about Malala in the hospital and remembered how she asked for fried chicken.
 What kind of dipping sauce did she use I thought aloud.
 My roommate who heard me, said “what?” but was clearly busy with something else and didn’t want to hear my answer.
 I went to my room, still thinking about the sauce.
-Eventually I remembered other parts of the book, but I realize that the things that pop into my head the quickest are the details.
-But when I thought about this more, I continue to circle back to Connect Four.
+Eventually I remembered other parts of the book, but I realize that the things that tend to stay in my head the longest are often the tiny details.
+I wish I could remember more meaningful details, but I just keep circling back to Connect Four.
 Maybe that’s the lesson I thought, this time to myself.
 Maybe focusing on Connect Four is the key to life.
 Take a deep breath, zoom out, and know that we are all humans who either have or have not played Connect Four.
 That’s life.
 In Fall 2019, I interned at the Vatican.
 I was taking classes at Middlebury College in Vermont, so going to the Vatican twice a week was not easy.
 All expenses were paid, but the wear and tear from the travel was unappreciated.
 When I met with my guidance counselor junior year, she told me it was pathetic that I had not interned anywhere yet.
 When asked what I wanted to do, I said, “I don’t know, but probably not a normal internship.”
 She had a glimmer in her eye.
 But it wasn’t a good glimmer.
 It wasn’t an excited friend glimmer, who was about to blow your surprise birthday party.
 No. It was the glimmer that said: I have a connection to the pope.

 Being a geology major, I never met anyone really exciting at networking events.
 Usually it was a bunch of old, white guys talking to themselves about their rock collections.
 Networking events always felt gross anyways.
 I didn’t need a networking event to land the internship I got.
 Turns out, my counselor was a classmate of the pope in the sixth grade in Buenos Aires.
 They stayed in touch, and he had been wanting an intern ever since his papacy began.
 The first few days I worked at the Vatican, I mainly did paperwork and any sort of chore work.
 Organizing files, getting the pope coffee, things of that nature.
 On the third week, the pope finally expressed some interest in me.
 “What’s your name?”
 I remember him asking.
 He invited me to mass, but I told him I was Jewish and preferred to not attend.
 Week seven was probably the most stressed I ever was at the Vatican.
 My girlfriend had dumped me that Monday morning at our favorite diner.
 I had to get the pancakes to-go.
 Then on Tuesday, I bombed my Geology 101 midterm and did desomorphine for the first time.
 Wednesday I flew to the Vatican where the Pope was all in a fuss about his dishes not being cleaned, and I don’t know if it was the desomorphine still in my blood or the constant jet lag or just sheer stupidity, but I dropped and shattered five of his plates.
 He was fuming, but apparently had to forgive me and whatever.
 Thursday, I was back in Vermont and found out that my now ex-girlfriend had died.
 She apparently surprised her best friend who was going skydiving.
 She snuck onto the plane and managed to fall out of the plane, plummeting to the earth.
 I flew back to the Vatican Friday morning, and Saturday, I attended my ex’s funeral.
 I’ve always hated surprise parties.
 By week 12, I really thought I wasn’t going to make it.
 The flight to the Vatican from Vermont is about twelve hours.
 I was doing that four times a week.
 My body was breaking down.
 The dining hall at Middlebury was awful, but the food at the Vatican was even worse.
 Wednesdays and Fridays all I had was bread and wine.
 Fridays they had sourdough, which was nice.
 My health was deteriorating mentally, too.
 My school had suggested I see a therapist, but the only person they could find was in Cincinnati, so I had to fly to Ohio every Sunday for a forty-five minute session.
 Yesterday was my last day at the Vatican.
 I went to shake the Pope’s hand, but I reached too far and grabbed his wrist.
 The pope mumbled, “Yikes,” and then he rustled my hair.
 I left a thank you note on the ottoman, but it was not sincere.
 He gave me a few communion wafers to take home with me.
 This spring semester I will not be interning.
 I am waiting tables at my favorite diner.
 We get free pancakes everyday.
 And I am never speaking to my guidance counselor again.
 Walloping willows wistfully wail